openearth/aeolis-python/docs/developer/testing-introduction.rst

 Software testing setup in aeolis
 --------------------------------

 - aeolis currently has two types of tests: unit tests and functional tests.
-Read the implementation details of the above tests in aeolis in the document [Unit testing](unit_testing.md) and [Functional testing](functional_testing.md).
+Read the implementation details of the above tests in aeolis in the document :doc:`unit testing <unit-testing>` and :doc:`functional testing <functional-testing>`.
 - aeolis-python GitHub repository has automated testing enabled to run tests automatically on every push to main branch to catch any potential bugs that the new code may introduce.
-Read more about this in the document [Automated testing](automated_testing.md).
+Read more about this in the document :doc:`automated testing <automated-testing>`.